Tony Hand: Coaching career

 In 2001, Hand started a coaching career as player-coach of the newly formed Dundee Stars of the British National League, before returning to Edinburgh to coach the Edinburgh Capitals, where he has coached twice (2003–2004 and 2005–2006).
 Between these two spells at Edinburgh Hand was player-coach of the Belfast Giants.
 In the 2004 New Year Honours, Hand was appointed a Member of the Order of the British Empire (MBE) for services to ice hockey.

 On 19 April 2006, Hand was announced as the head coach of the Manchester Phoenix for the 2006–07 season.
 Hand has now released his autobiography, Tony Hand: A Life in British Ice Hockey, written with Mike Appleton.
 Still playing aged 41, in November 2008 he scored his 4000th career point against Hull Stingrays.

 Hand was named the head coach of the British national team on 30 December 2011.
 He signed a contract for four years.

 As of 2018, Hand is the director of hockey for the Murrayfield Racers.
+On the 24 April 2023, Hand was announced as the head coach of Whitley Warriors.